retaildevcrews/ngsa-asb/docs/Firewall-Automation.md

 # Web Application Firewall (WAF) Allocation/De-Allocation Automation

 Azure Firewall has [costs (Azure Firewall pricing link)](https://azure.microsoft.com/en-gb/pricing/details/azure-firewall/#pricing) associated with it which can be optimized by allocating and de-allocating the firewall when appropriate.
-Below describes the mechanism to implement an Azure Automation Runbook that will allocate and de-allocate the firewall on a schedule as well as enable and disable the alerts associated with this activity to minimize nonessential systems communications.
+The instructions below describe how to implement an Azure Automation Runbook that will automate firewall allocation and de-allocation on a schedule, and enable and disable associated alerts to minimize nonessential systems communications.

 ## Before Beginning

-🛑 IMPORTANT: Prevent accidental `Sensitive Data` commits for the variables file with `git update-index --assume-unchanged scripts/Firewall-Automation/Firewall-Automation-Infrastructure-Variables.sh`
+🛑 IMPORTANT: Prevent accidental `Sensitive Data` commits for the variables file by running the command `git update-index --assume-unchanged scripts/Firewall-Automation/Firewall-Automation-Infrastructure-Variables.sh`

 ## Login to Azure